nhsconnect/FHIR-CDS/pages/explore/api_post_service_definition.md

      <td><code class="highlighter-rouge">0..1</code></td>
     <td>Any</td>
     <td>The input data for the request.
 These data are defined by the data requirements of the module and typically provide patient-dependent information.</td>
-   <td>This MUST be populated with FHIR resources detailing the current state of the triage journey as follows:
+   <td>The <a href="api_post_service_definition.html#inputdata-element">inputData element</a> MUST be populated with FHIR resources detailing the current state of the triage journey as follows:
 <ul>
 <li><code class="highlighter-rouge">GuidanceResponse</code> outputParameters supplied by any CDSS and SHOULD include any relevant information taken from other (external) systems.</li>
 <li>Any <code class="highlighter-rouge">QuestionnaireResponse(s)</code> available from the user.
 Note that this MAY include <code class="highlighter-rouge">QuestionnaireResponse(s)</code> which have been amended.
 These MUST be addressed by the CDSS and the assertions updated.</li>